pprahas/HealthAid/README.md

 ## Frontend

-Start the application by running `npm run dev` in the `client` directory.
-Then go to http://localhost:3000/
+Start the application by running `npm run dev` in the `frontend` directory.
+Then go to http://localhost:3000/ to view the frontend.

 ## Backend